Approximation of bayesian Hawkes process models with Inlabru: Hawkes process log-likelihood approximation

 The next subsections illustrate the approximation of the different log-likelihood components.
 The last subsection reports some details on the iterative algorithm used to determine the mode of the posterior distribution around which the approximation is performed.
-For all of them, we will make explicit the dependence of the log-likelihood components from $\boldsymbol \theta$ and omit dependence from the domain $\mathcal X$, formally, $\Lambda(\mathcal X) = \Lambda(\mathcal X, \boldsymbol \theta) = \Lambda(\boldsymbol \theta)$
+For all of them, we will make explicit the dependence of the log-likelihood components from $\boldsymbol \theta$ and omit dependence from the domain $\mathcal X$, formally, $\Lambda(\mathcal X) = \Lambda(\mathcal X, \boldsymbol \theta) = \Lambda(\boldsymbol \theta)$.
+Also, if a quantity is approximated we use the Tilde symbol, such that $\Tilde{f}(x)$ is the approximation of $f(x)$, while over-lined quantities stand for linearised, such that $\overline{f}(x, x_0)$ is the linear version of $f(x)$ with respect to $x_0$.